UK approves another antibody treatment for Covid

 It is the second drug of its kind - monoclonal antibody treatment - UK regulators have approved.

 Both sotrovimab and ronapreve are most effective when taken during the early stages of infection.
-The Medicines and Healthcare products Regulatory Agency recommends they are used as soon as possible and within five days of someone getting symptoms.
+The Medicines and Healthcare products Regulatory Agency (MHRA) recommends they are used within five days of someone getting symptoms.

-Dr June Raine, MHRA Chief Executive, said: "This is yet another therapeutic that has been shown to be effective at protecting those most vulnerable to COVID-19, and signals another significant step forward in our fight against this devastating disease."
+Dr June Raine, MHRA chief executive, said: "This is yet another therapeutic that has been shown to be effective at protecting those most vulnerable to Covid-19, and signals another significant step forward in our fight against this devastating disease."

+Drug company GSK, which made sotrovimab (Xevudy), says it has run some early tests in the lab to see how well the treatment fares against Omicron.

+More checks are needed, but researchers say the drug targets a part of the spike protein of the virus that has not yet undergone big changes or mutations, meaning it should work well.